neurodata/checklists/methods_paper.md

   1. explain the statistical goal in words.  this almost always means either obtaining a test with high power, or an estimator with low expected loss, or a decision process with low regret.  ideally, this is stated using statistical decision theoretical language.
   1. formally write down the goal (using equations).
+1. state the computational goal.  for example, worst case performance requires quadratic space and time in sample size, and linear in dimension.
-1. state the desiderata of the method: [here](https://github.com/neurodata/checklists/blob/master/algorithm_properties.md) is a list of algorithm properties.  the desiderata should typically be particular goals for a subset of these properties.
+1. state the additional desiderata of the method: [here](https://github.com/neurodata/checklists/blob/master/algorithm_properties.md) is a list of algorithm properties.  the desiderata should typically be particular goals for a subset of these properties.

 ### approach